Move Over, Prisoner's Dilemma: Colonel Blotto has arrived

-Colonel Blotto games provide precisely this framework.
-These models, dating back to 1921 but experiencing renewed development over the past two decades \cite{Ferdowsi_2018,Gupta_2014a,Hart_2008,heyman2018colonel,kovenock2021generalizations,Macdonell_2015,maljkovic2024blotto,merolla2004lotto,paarporn2024reinforcement,Roberson_2006,Schwartz_2014,shishika2022dynamic,Thomas_2018}, abstract competitive resource allocation to its essential elements: players with limited resource budgets simultaneously allocating resources across multiple contests, with payoffs determined by relative allocations.
+Recent theoretical developments over the past two decades have inspired renewed interest in Blotto games across several disparate disciplines, including systems and control.
+This resurgence has given rise to what we refer to as the \emph{Colonel Blotto framework}.
 The framework's impact manifests along two dimensions.
 First, it establishes a common analytical foundation for researchers.
 Rather than developing bespoke models for each new scenario, investigators can build upon established equilibrium characterizations, solution algorithms, and structural results.
 This shared language has enabled fundamental contributions spanning incomplete information, network effects, dynamic decision-making, and multi-player competitions.
 Second, practitioners gain access to proven solutions with performance guarantees.
 When a real-world allocation problem can be mapped into the Colonel Blotto framework, whether in infrastructure defense, communication security, or economic competition, decision-makers can immediately leverage decades of theoretical results.
 An adversarial resource allocation problem transforms from an open question into an instance of a well-characterized class, with accompanying solution methods and optimality guarantees.
+This synergy is illustrated in Figure~\ref{fig:framework}.